-On your Semester in Edinburgh, study at Edinburgh Napier University, a top-notch rigorous institution with three distinct campuses: focus on the sciences in the new sleek buildings of Sitehill Campus, daydream about the Scottish highlands (and your studies) in the turreted humanities building with classrooms at the top of a winding staircase, and plan your financial future gazing out of the modern business campus’ large windows.
+On your Semester in Edinburgh, study at Edinburgh Napier University, a top-notch rigorous institution with three distinct campuses: focus on applied sciences in the new sleek buildings of Sighthill Campus, daydream about the Scottish highlands (and your studies) in the turreted Merchiston Campus building with humanities classrooms at the top of a winding staircase, and plan your financial future gazing out of the large windows of the Craiglockhart business school.
 The charm of this enchanting hilly city, romanticized by poets and ghost stories, will stay with you long after you’ve returned home.

 Fall: May 1

 - Learn from industry professionals alongside local students in project-based classes